acecoen/ClashRoyaleDeckGenerator/README.md

 **Description**

-This is the Clash Royale Deck-Builder Project, where the aim of the project is to create a Python-based application that will create custom decks based on 1-3 user-chosen cards for the game Clash Royale.
-Using a simple synergy system, this project lets users build their decks even faster by allowing them to add kits they love instantly while making sure their individual synergies work together.
-Specifically, the generated deck includes eight cards, with the user-specified cards at its center.
-Whether you're a novice seeking to explore new combinations or a seasoned competitor seeking to explore various forms of synergy, this project can assist you in getting started.
+This is the Clash Royale Deck-Builder Project, where the aim of the project is to create a Python-based code that will create custom decks based on 1-3 user-chosen cards for the game Clash Royale.
+Using a synergy system, this project lets users build their decks by allowing them to add cards they want to use while making sure their individual synergies work together.
+The generated deck includes eight cards, with the user-specified cards at its center.

-This app satisfies several key requirements detailed for our last Python project:

 **Structure & Functions**